 Volunteer at DeLaney Community Farm

 You may join a workday as an individual or request to bring a group.
-Volunteers high school aged and older are welcome to join our workdays.
-Please note that DeLaney Community Farm is a working farm and is unable to accommodate unscheduled visits.
+Volunteers 14 years and older are welcome to join our workdays.
+Anyone below the age of 18 must attend with an adult.

 What to Expect

 Upon arrival, volunteers are expected to sign a waiver and sign in to a log each time they visit DeLaney.
 Those under the age of 18 must have a parent or guardian sign for them.
 Volunteers will receive an educational talk about DeLaney’s mission, goals, and programs, and will have an opportunity to ask questions, followed by “Morning Movement,” where our farmers lead stretching exercises.
 Afterwards, volunteers will either work together, or will be divided into smaller groups.
 Educational demonstrations and field support will be provided.
 Activities are based on DeLaney’s needs for that specific day.
 Examples of volunteer tasks include, but are not limited to: planting, mulching, weeding, cleaning hand tools, painting, and more. *We cannot accommodate requests for specific volunteer activities.

 During your visit: A brief safety talk will be provided.

 Food Safety: In order to support DeLaney’s efforts in maintaining the highest food safety standards, volunteers will be asked to wash their hands consistently during their visit before the workday begins, each time before entering the fields, and each time after a bathroom visit.
 It is critical that each volunteer comply with this important request.